SERA CHAIrpersON - Anita Thomas

 • Climate change mitigation

-She has 15 years of experience working on ecosystem restoration projects in Australia, New Zealand, and North America.
 Her skill set has been shaped by academic research and professional consulting in biological evaluations, environmental impact assessments, mitigation planning, restoration design, implementation, monitoring, and regulatory compliance.
-Her background includes natural disaster planning and recovery from drought, fires, earthquakes, and flooding.
+Carolyn’s background includes natural disaster planning and recovery from drought, fires, earthquakes, and flooding.

 GENERAL BOARD MEMBER - Damien Cook